-Corporate EM Plan Forms Copies of the following forms are included in printed copies of the Corporate EM Plan.
-Hard copies of the below forms are also stored at ICP and CEOC locations.
-Name / Description Typically Prepared By Air Monitoring Log Air Monitoring Group Bomb Threat Form Individual Receiving a Bomb Threat Incident Action Plan Cover Sheet Planning Section Chief or Planning Support Lead Media Holding Statement Public Information Officer Public Notification/Verification Record Notification Group Reception Centre Registration Form Reception Centre Group Resident Expense Claim Form Reception Centre Group Roadblock Vehicle Log Roadblock Group Script: Shelter-In-Place Script Notification Group Script: Mandatory Evacuation Notification Script Notification Group Security Witness Statement Form Witness to Security Event

-Missing Person Report
+Corporate ERP Forms Copies of the following forms are included in printed copies of the Corporate ERP and are available through The Pipeline , the VCS, or the ICS Canada Website .
+Name / Description Typically Prepared By Air Monitoring Log Air Monitoring Group Bomb Threat Form Individual Receiving a Bomb Threat Incident Action Plan Cover Sheet Planning Section Chief or Planning Support Lead Roadblock & Media Holding Statement Public Information Officer Public Notification/Verification Record Notification Group Reception Centre Registration Form Reception Centre Group Resident Expense Claim Form Reception Centre Group Roadblock Vehicle Log Roadblock Group Script: Shelter-In-Place Notification Notification Group Script: Evacuation Notification Notification Group Security Witness Statement Form Witness to Security Event Missing Person Report Individual reporting a missing person

-Government Reporting Forms The following forms are available to responders through government agencies to aid in the collection of information during a response effort.
-Agency Form Description / Guidance Alberta Energy Regulator AER First Call Communication Form - This form is to be used when taking information for spills/releases and during verbal notification.
+Government Reporting Forms to responders through government agencies to aid in the collection of information during a response Agency Form Description / Guidance Alberta Energy Regulator (AER) AER First Call Communication Form - This form is to be used when taking information for spills/releases and during verbal notification.
 It will assist in consistent gathering of data and should be attached to the FIS record.
-(AER) AER Release Report - After verbal notification, companies must complete a release report to record the release type, volume, location, any adverse effects on the environment, and other information.
+AER Release Report - After verbal notification, companies must complete a release report to record the release type, volume, location, any adverse effects on the environment, and other information. information.
 Once completed, the report must be submitted to the AER field centre closest to where the release occurred.
 BC Oil and Gas Commission (OGC) OGC Form A: Minor Incident Notification Form - This form is to be used for incidents which do not meet OGC Level 1, 2, or 3 Classification.
 Minor incidents must be reported to the Commission within 24 hours through the Commission's Online Minor Incident Reporting System, operated through KERMIT.
 OGC Form C: Emergency Incident Form - This form is to be used for emergencies which meet OGC Level 1, 2, or 3 Classification.
 The emergency must be reported to the Commission within 1 hour of the incident.
 OGC Form D - Permit Holder Post Incident Report - Permit Holder Post Incident Report is to be submitted by the permit holder within 60 days following a Level 1, 2 or 3 emergency, any pipeline incident, or upon request from the Commission.
 Canadian Energy Regulator (CER) Online Event Reporting System (OERS) - This is an online form and must be completed for all incidents under CER jurisdiction.
 OERS is the automated single-window pipeline occurrence notification system established by the CER and TSB.
 Saskatchewan Ministry of Environment (MOE) Saskatchewan Ministry of Environment (MOE) 30 Day Written Spill Report form to be completed within 30 days from the date that the discharge occurred.
 Online version available.